lunayuehuang/MSE544_ObjectDetectionWithYoloV5/README.md

 print(aml_url)
 ```

 If the training job is successfully deployed, a url will be printed as output.
-Click the url will navigate you to the experiment you submitted on the Azure Machine Learning studio.
+Click the url will navigate you to the experiment you submitted on the Azure Machine Learning studio, where you can see its status.
+The first time you run it, Azure needs time to create the VM image that meets the requirements specified in the environment definition earlier, so for that initial run the status will show ```Preparing``` for about 20 minutes before it even starts allocating a node to execute your training script.
+Future runs that use the same environment configuration are going to be much faster.

 <img src="./images/experiment_url.png" style="height: 90%; width: 90%;"/>